Silver Spruce Resources (CVE:SSE) Trading Up 40% – Here’s Why

-Silver Spruce Resources Inc. (CVE:SSE – Get Free Report) rose 40% during trading on Monday .
-The stock traded as high as C$0.14 and last traded at C$0.14.
-Approximately 109,275 shares changed hands during trading, an increase of 167% from the average daily volume of 41,002 shares.
+Silver Spruce Resources Inc. (CVE:SSE – Get Free Report) shot up 40% during trading on Monday .
+The stock traded as high as C$0.15 and last traded at C$0.14.
+191,207 shares changed hands during mid-day trading, an increase of 361% from the average session volume of 41,440 shares.
 The stock had previously closed at C$0.10.

 Silver Spruce Resources Company Profile